What is the NCAA Evaluation Tool (NET) for women’s basketball?

 Now that we know that the women’s basketball NET will be in place for the 2020-21 season, will the committee adjust the current algorithm going forward?

-The NET model may be re-trained annually to include the latest season worth of data.
+Moving forward, the NCAA will use an external consultant to advise the committees on all things related to the NET.
 As they have historically done with RPI, the Division I Women’s Basketball Committee will continue to conduct an annual assessment of the women’s basketball NET and determine if the NET needs to be adjusted based on new data points in the game.

 With the move to NET, will there be a change to the organization of the individual team sheets that are referenced by the Division I Women’s Basketball Committee during selections?

-While no decisions in regard to organization of the team sheets have been made, the Division I Women’s Basketball Committee will discuss possible changes to the team sheets at their annual meeting this summer.
-Team sheet information will be communicated publicly once those decisions are made.
+The Division I Women’s Basketball Committee is continuing to discuss possible changes to the team sheets for the 2020-21 season.
+Team sheet organization information will be communicated publicly once those decisions are reached.

 Will the Division I Women’s Basketball Committee or staff be available to provide more information on NET?